Kwinana Freeway Southbound On-ramp from Manning Road

 To improve connectivity for local residents and alleviate rat-running, the State and Australian Government has committed $35 million to construct a southbound on-ramp and provide direct access to the freeway.

-Construction work is currently scheduled to begin in early-2019, subject to land acquisition and the competitive tender process being successfully initiated.
+Construction work is scheduled to begin in mid to late-2019.

 Scope of works